C1 Level Wordlist - Vital Verbs

 to do something to avoid or decrease the harmful or unpleasant effects of something

-to choose someone for a certain position, post, or task
+to choose someone for a certain position or task

-to tell or recognize the difference present between two people or things
+to recognize the difference present between two people or things

-to observe someone or an activity and check to see if everything is conducted properly
+to observe an activity in order to ensure that everything is done properly

-to make a solid become one with a liquid
+to make a substance one with a liquid

 to become more in degree or strength

-to describe something better, larger, or worse than it truly is
+to describe something better, larger, worse, etc. than it truly is

-to increase or improve something by adding something to it
+to improve something by adding something to it

-to stop the usual continuance of something, often temporarily
+to stop the normal flow of something, often temporarily

 to prevent or limit an action or process

-to officially authorize the use, practice, or production of something
+to give permission for the use, practice, or production of something through a formal agreement

 to destroy something completely

-to make someone do something because a law, duty, etc. has made it necessary
+to make someone do something because it is required by law, duty, etc.

 to think about something or someone all the time, in a way that makes one unable to think about other things

-to provide someone with something such as help or services, particularly as obliged or expected
+to provide someone with something, such as help or services, especially as required or expected

 to give someone something that one has enough of